IO-Design-Team/hive_ce_docs/custom-objects/type_adapters.md

 # TypeAdapters

-Hive supports all primitive types, `List`, `Map`, `DateTime` and `Uint8List`.
+Hive supports all primitive types, `List`, `Set`, `Map`, `DateTime`, `Duration`, `BigInt` and `Uint8List`.
 If you want to store other objects, you have to register a `TypeAdapter` which converts the object from and to binary form.

 You can either write a `TypeAdapter` yourself or generate it.
-Most of the time the generated adapter will perform really good.
-Sometimes there are small things you can improve with a manually written adapter.
+Some features require generated adapters.
+Avoid manually writing adapters if possible.

 ## Register Adapter

 When you want Hive to use a `TypeAdapter`, you have to register it.
 Two things are needed for that: An instance of the adapter and a `typeId`.
 Every type has a unique `typeId` which is used to find the correct adapter when a value is brought back from disk.
-All `typeId`s between 0 and 223 are allowed.
+All `typeId`s between 0 and 65,439 are allowed.

 ```dart
 Hive.registerAdapter(MyObjectAdapter());